Martin Tower: 21st century

-Vacancy and demolition

 In 2007, the entire building became vacant, although surface parking around the building continued in use as park-and-ride lots for local festivals.
 Proposals to convert the building to condominiums or apartments, along with recreational and retail space on the property, proved unfeasible due to the presence of asbestos and the cost of its removal along with the housing market crash.

-The City of Bethlehem subsequently applied for CRIZ (City Revitalization and Improvement Zone) designation, winning one of the two CRIZ designations on December 30, 2013.
+The City of Bethlehem subsequently applied for City Revitalization and Improvement Zone (CRIZ) designation, winning one of the two CRIZ designations on December 30, 2013.
 Restoration of the building, including the removal of asbestos and addition of a sprinkler system, was envisioned by the third year of the CRIZ, with renovations beginning in 2016.

 In July 2015, Bethlehem Mayor Robert Donchez announced plans to rezone the Martin Tower property.
 The zoning at that time had allowed mostly residential in and around the building, while protecting the building from being razed.
-After many public hearings and votes, the Martin Tower property was approved on December 15, 2015, for mixed-use rezoning to allow more retail space on the property.
+After multiple public hearings and votes, the Martin Tower property was approved on December 15, 2015, for mixed-use rezoning to allow more retail space on the property.
 The decision also permitted demolition of Martin Tower at the owner/developer's discretion.
-The public had many concerns about the new rezoning.
+The public had a number of concerns about the new rezoning.
 Some feared it would make it easier to remove the building.
 Others feared it would create a third downtown in the city and create competition to business owners.
 City Council passed the zoning despite the concerns of a few members of the public.

 On January 13, 2017, almost 10 years since the building was vacated, owners Ronca and Herrick announced removal of asbestos from the building and annex would begin, regardless of whether the Tower was ultimately renovated for adaptive reuse or demolished.

 In January 2019, the owners announced their redevelopment master plan would include demolition of the Tower.
-Martin Tower was imploded by Controlled Demolition, Inc., on May 19, 2019, at a reported cost of $575,000.
+Martin Tower was imploded by Controlled Demolition, Inc., on May 19, 2019 at 7:03 AM EDT, at a reported cost of $575,000.
 Demolition officials said it was a "textbook implosion".
 The entire building, consisting of 6,500 cubic feet of concrete and 16,000 tons of steel, came down in only 16 seconds.
-Nearby roads and highways were open soon after it came down.
+Nearby roads and highways were reopened soon after it came down.